zionspike/vulnhub-writeup/tr0ll-1/kapi-note.md

 overflow@troll:/$ cat var/log/cronlog
 */2 * * * * cleaner.py
 ```
-This is cron job which run every 2 minutes.
-If I could modify cleaner.py and let python do something for me so I would be able to escalate overflow's privilege.
+This is cron job run every 2 minutes.
+If I could modify cleaner.py and let the system do something for me so I would be able to escalate overflow's privilege.
 But in the first place, I have to find cleaner.py.

 ### Find cleaner.py
 ```